network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-01.md

 ## Status of this memo

-Requesting initial feedback from all Christoph Schubert, Senad Jukic, Paolo Lucente, Benoit Claise, Joe Clark, Pierre Francois, Alex Huang-Feng, Eric Tschetter, Ahmed Elhassany, Marco Tollini, Uwe Storbeck and Zhuoyao Lin.
+Requesting initial feedback from all Christoph Schubert, Senad Jukic, Paolo Lucente, Benoit Claise, Joe Clarke, Pierre Francois, Alex Huang-Feng, Eric Tschetter, Ahmed Elhassany, Marco Tollini, Uwe Storbeck and Zhuoyao Lin.

 ## YANG push receiver

 The [pmacct] YANG push receiver needs to be extended to read

-* From YANG push notification header, the YANG xpath and version
+* From YANG push notification header, the YANG XPath and version
 * From YANG push notification header, the subscription id
 * From the JSON payload, the sensor-path meta data

-To determine which YANG model and version for the JSON/CBOR payload in the YANG push notification message.
+To determine which YANG module and version for the JSON/CBOR payload in the YANG push notification message.

-If for that YANG model and version the Confluent schema ID is not cached yet, then a <get-schema> NETCONF request as defined in section 3.1 of [RFC6022] needs to be performed to the IPv4/6 address where the YANG push message is being originated from to obtain the YANG schema.
+If for that YANG module and version the Confluent schema ID is not cached yet, then a <get-schema> NETCONF request as defined in section 3.1 of [RFC6022] needs to be performed to the IPv4/6 address where the YANG push message is being originated from to obtain the YANG schema.
 Once obtained, the YANG schema needs to be posted through a REST API to the Confluent Schema Registry [Schema Registry] and the Confluent Schema ID in return needs to be used for Kafka serialization with [libserdes].

 At present it is unclear, when CBOR encoding is performed at the YANG push publisher, wherever the notification message described in RFC 8641 is being encoded in CBOR or remain JSON encoded.
-When CBOR encoding is performed at YANG push publisher and the notification message would be encoded in CBOR as well, the YANG push receiver would need to deserialize the message to determine the YANG xpath and version.
+When CBOR encoding is performed at YANG push publisher and the notification message would be encoded in CBOR as well, the YANG push receiver would need to deserialize the message to determine the YANG XPath and version.
 For this purpose, the [libcbor] library could be used.

 ## YANG schema registry